nayere6342/sep11-freedom-project/tool/learning-log.md

 	* This is due to the fact that I can get a better understanding of what my tool can do.

 # Section #9:

 ### Main Content:

 Like every section, at first I started off by googling "how do mouse positions work in kaboom.js?"
 Which didn't get me anything at first.
-But I did some digging, and I found out how to use to in my platformer game.
+But I did some digging, and I found out how to use it in my platformer game.
 This led me into a rabbit hole I didn't even know was possible.
 But I got through it and found a way to create user mouse inputs.
 This code shown below shows the user mouse inputs used in a maze type game.
 Here is the code for this:

 ```JS
 kaboom({